List of creepypastas: Username: 666

-username:666, also written as Username:666 and Username: 666, is a grotesque video by nana825763.
+username:666, also written as Username:666 and Username: 666, is a grotesque screenlife YouTube video by PiroPito (known online as nana825763).
 The video is about nana825763 trying to access a YouTube channel called "666" by refreshing it and exploring the user.
 Every interaction with the channel slowly causes YouTube to get distorted and bloodied, and it seems user "666" tortures nana825763 by even taking control of his computer before a hand appears and the video ends.
-The video later got a story adaptation by PiaNO! on Creepypasta Wiki on November 10, 2012, and got rewritten on January 14, 2014, which both are about a YouTube employee trying to look up the channel "666".
+The video later got a story adaptation by PiaNO! on Creepypasta Wiki on November 10, 2012, and got rewritten on January 14, 2014.
+Both versions are about a YouTube employee trying to look up the channel "666".

 The video, or at least user "666", is also believed to be connected to nana825763's other fictional works, such as the 2010 video Another YouTube, which shares a similarity to the Username: 666.
 In mid-2022, it was noted that altering the word "watch" in any YouTube URL would take the user to an edited version of the original Username: 666 video.